-The revised scope of the Rural Opportunity Land Use Strategy is:
+The revised scope of the Rural Opportunity and Land Use Strategy is:

 Establish an indicative spatial framework to protect agricultural lands, making specific reference to agricultural (or related) sectors identified as regional and local-level priority sectors (within the new Regional Economic Diversity Strategy).
 This will be developed in consultation with the NSW Department of Primary Industries and will aim to identify:

 - areas that are considered strategically important due to specific land capabilities;

 - areas that are otherwise considered strategically important to existing or emerging priority sector agribusiness ‘clusters’; and

 - areas that may be suitable for agricultural (or related) activities, but only with appropriate consideration of environmental or other constraints; and